ibm-cloud-docs/codeengine/deploy-job.md

 13. From the Create job page, click **Create**.
 14. Run your job by clicking `Submit job` from Job runs pane.
 Note that you might need to scroll to find the Job runs pane.

-If you want to add registry access before you create a job, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry#add-registry-access-ce).
+If you want to add registry access before you create a job, see [Accessing container registries](/docs/codeengine?topic=codeengine-add-registry).

 ### Creating a job with an image in {{site.data.keyword.registryshort}} with the CLI
 {: #create-job-crimage-cli}